 One one hand, , medical researchers in the field argue that it is necessary to pursue embryonic stem cell research because the resultant technologies are expected to have significant medical potential, and that the embryos used for research are only those slated for destruction anyway.

-religious doctrines which assert that conception marks the beginning of human life or the presence of a soul.
+On the other hand, the opponents opinion towards this research can be summed up by the fact that, once an egg is fertilized, unless inhibited, it will develop into a fully-developed adult.
+This is often related to religious doctrines which assert that conception marks the beginning of human life or the presence of a soul.
 Based upon this reasoning, the subsequent argument against embryonic stem cell research is that human life is inherently valuable and cannot be involuntarily destroyed to save another.

 The radio program we heard in class was about what I have said before.
 This program not only mentioned what was this discovery about but also presented to the listeners the advantages and disadvantages of stem cells.